autmav/autmav_reviews/summaries/Tracking.md

 7. **Neural network:** MonoDepth2 , self-supervised monocular depth estimation method, has a satisfying performance with acceptable model complexity.
 It consists of a general U-net encoder-decoder structure.

-### Design of a Robust System Architecture for Tracking Vehicle on Highway Based on Monocular Camera
+### 8:Design of a Robust System Architecture for Tracking Vehicle on Highway Based on Monocular Camera

 [Link to the Paper]()